fazpass-sdk/flutter-trusted-device-v2/README.md

 ## Getting Started

-Before using this package, make sure to contact us first to get a keypair of public key and private key, and an FCM App ID (iOS only). after you have each of them:
+Before using this package, make sure to contact us first to get a public key and an FCM App ID (iOS only).
-- On Android: put the public key into the assets folder.
-- On iOS: reference the public key in your Xcode project Assets.

 This package main purpose is to generate meta which you can use to communicate with Fazpass rest API.
 But before calling generate meta method, you have to initialize it first by calling this method: